Ball of the Foot Pain

 - Ball of foot cushion is the primary conservative treatment to achieve relief!

-- Surgery may be necessary to remove the knot on ball of foot.
+- Surgery may be necessary to remove the knot on the ball of the foot.

-- Plantar plate injury can occur when the ligament holding the second metatarsal theology will join together starts to become injured.
+- Plantar plate injury can occur when the ligament holding the second metatarsal theology joins together start to become injured.

 - This is one of the most common causes of second toe pain in the bulk of the foot.